ScottLogic/Technology-Carbon-Standard/pages/information/usage.md

 The ICT sector's electricity consumption was estimated at 1,183 TWh in 2022, accounting for 4.7 percent of the world's total electricity use in 2021[^worldbank].
 With the accelerating pace of digitalisation and the increasing reliance on ICT services and infrastructure, the energy demands of the sector are projected to rise further in the coming years.
 Minimising usage emissions through efficiency improvements and cleaner energy sources is therefore crucial, in conjunction with reducing embodied emissions, to comprehensively reduce the greenhouse gas impact of a product or device across its complete life cycle.

-{% include linkedHeading.html heading="A high level approach to estimation" level=3 %}
+{% include linkedHeading.html heading="A High-Level Approach for Estimating Usage Emissions" level=3 %}

 At a high level, the energy consumption of a device can be estimated using the following formula: